JorjaFox/library/_source/_recaps/csi/no-humans-involved.md

 ## Quotes

 **Robbins** I have to admit this seems especially cruel and unsual.
-**Sidle** When kids are involved, it usually is.
+**Sidle:** When kids are involved, it usually is.

 - - -

-**Sidle** I'm sorry, that was lame.
+**Sidle:** I'm sorry, that was lame.
 I guess I was just trying to put you at ease.
 I know what it's like.
 **Glynnis** What?
-**Sidle** Living with strangers.
+**Sidle:** Living with strangers.
 Your fate being decided by social workers, advocates, judges...
 **Glynnis** You were in the system.
-**Sidle** For a while.
+**Sidle:** For a while.

 - - -

-**Sidle** To starve anyone is beyond me, but to do it to a child -- a relative -- that's unfaithful.
+**Sidle:** To starve anyone is beyond me, but to do it to a child -- a relative -- that's unfaithful.
 **Divine** Wasn't even like that.
 My cousin Candice left me with those bad ass kids and no money.
 How'm I supposed to feed them?
-**Sidle** You don't look like you've missed any meals to me.
+**Sidle:** You don't look like you've missed any meals to me.
 **Divine** Know what white skinny bitch, go to hell.
 I just scrape by.

 - - -

-**Brass** So seattle PD has located Candice, uh, Malton, they put her on a plane tonight.
+**Brass:** So seattle PD has located Candice, uh, Malton, they put her on a plane tonight.
 They said she's pretty broken up.
-**Sidle** She left her kids with her hooker cousin.
+**Sidle:** She left her kids with her hooker cousin.
 She should've known better. _(pause)_ Where are you gonna take her first, the hospital or the morgue?
-**Brass** Guess we might as well get it over with.
+**Brass:** Guess we might as well get it over with.
 I mean, once she sees the kids she's not gonna wanna leave them.
 What do you think?
-**Sidle** Go with the living, Jim -- the dead can wait. _(walks away)_
+**Sidle:** Go with the living, Jim -- the dead can wait. _(walks away)_